regras/btc_offline_pos/README.md

 ### android_wallet
 This one contains a android wallet for Bitcoin transaction, I did some small modifications from the [Original Project](https://github.com/bitcoin-wallet/bitcoin-wallet)
+To compile the wallet software, you need install [Android IDE](https://developer.android.com/studio/index.html).
+You may also download proper android sdk and ndk.
+For Android Emulator, you could use the build-in one or just use [Genymotion](https://www.genymotion.com/).
+The only modification that I made in this wallet is located in **/android-wallet/wallet/src/de/schildbach/wallet/ui/send/SendCoinsFragment.java**.

 If you have any issues please email: david_msw1234@163.com